VAdithya29/FootballFun/README.md

 # FootballStuff
-Just some Football Analysis I do to pass time
+Just some Football Analysis I do to pass time.
+I try out different types of graphs and charts to make data visualisation easier.